 For this, I chose the Honeywell SSCDANN150PGAA5 vented gauge pressure sensor.
 It can measure up to 150 PSI (more than we should ever be supplying), and has the typical 0.5 V - 4.5 V output range.

 I used the Teensy 3.5 MCU because it’s 32 bits with a built-in floating point unit for super fast floating point math (good for real-time control).
 It also has enough pins

-I built a custom circuit PCB to breakout signals to my various sensors and solienoid drivers.
+I built a custom circuit PCB to breakout signals to my various sensors and solenoid drivers.

 This board is designed to be relatively space-efficient while still being modular.
-It also has everything set up to break out every signal from the Teensy 3.5 to potentially be used later if nessecary.
-This results in a relatively large board, but it was farily cheap to get it fabricated by OSH Park.
+It also has everything set up to break out every signal from the Teensy 3.5 to potentially be used later if necessary.
+This results in a relatively large board, but it was fairly cheap to get it fabricated by OSH Park.